space-wizards/website-content/content/post/21-10-01-progress-report-27.md

 ## Website Upgrade

 As you may have noticed, our official website has gotten a major facelift thanks to PJB.
-We also commissioned some nice new background art from AsPev as our old one was a random photo from NASA, and a little crusty.
+We also commissioned some nice new background art from AsPev as a replacement for our old one which was a little crusty.
 You can download a full resolution of it [here](https://github.com/space-wizards/website-content/raw/master/static/images/main/new-background-original.png).

 {{< imgw "/images/post/pr_27/website" >}}